 - Be prepared to travel away from home

 - Understand wiring and circuit diagrams Select (within limits) materials and equipment

 - Diagnose and rectify faults on a range of circuits and equipment

 - Write reports

-- You will also need to provide proof of Colour Vision, please download the JTL Colour Vision Certificate http://www.jtltraining.com and take to your local optician and ask them to carry out the test and complete the form for you.
-Please then send in to the address on the form before the closing date
+You will also need to provide proof of Colour Vision, please download the JTL Colour Vision Certificate from your JTL account, take it to your local optician and ask them to carry out the test and complete the form for you.
+Please then send into the address on the form before the closing date.

 - Good practical skills to work with hand and power tools